Costa Rica

 Place details mention: check in steps and required documents.

-Place details mention: check in steps, required documents and fees or payments.
+Place details mention: check in steps, required documents and departure requirements.

 Offers: Port authority.